Skarletto/SS14Commands/index.md

 :    Uploading singular files is very straightforward, but if you are uploading multiple files for, example, a prototype, it can become quite tiresome.
 Here is an example to show exactly how to use this command to upload a prototype.

         In this example, I will upload a custom neck item that displays stars on top of the character wearing it.
         First, we need the code.

         Yml is thankfully not very hard to work with- Every prototype upload can basically be copied off from an existing prototype and frankensteined into whatever you want it to be.
         So here:

-        uploadfile Skarlet/pretzels.ogg
-        Then all you need to do is run playglobalsound the way I formatted

 # VV/Components Documentation
 ```